Scientific Program

 12:15 – 12:45 | Screen 2 – next to room 4 |

-Poster session 3: Rethinking SBI/SBIRT in the context of other policy measures and SBI for behavioural addictions Chair: Karen Reid, Ireland 1.
+Poster session 3: Rethinking SBI/SBIRT in the context of other policy measures and SBI for behavioural addictions Chair: Philip Lindner, Sweden 1.
 Does length of a promoted self-assessment instrument moderate responsible gambling outcomes when deployed in a real-life online casino environment?
 Philip Lindner, Sweden

 2. The development of a pilot extended brief intervention service (SAOR EBI) for alcohol in a community setting.
 Karen Reid, Ireland